yoyz/container-image-registry-tools/quay-create-mirror/README.md

 * `pyyaml` library (`pip3 install pyyaml`)
 * API Tokens for your Source and Target Quay registries (Superuser tokens required for full organization discovery and creation).

+It has been tested using the standard python library on Fedora Core 42 and Centos Stream 10.

 ---

 ## Configuration

 Create a `config.yaml` file in the same directory as the script.
+This 'config.yaml file is not mandatory but it allow to omit parameter in the command line if it exist.
-The script will automatically parse these values and feed them into the commands.
-Any variables not needed by a specific command will be safely ignored.
+The script will automatically parse these values and feed them into the command line of the script.
+Any variables not needed by a specific command will be safely ignored and shown in the first line of output of the script.

 ```yaml
 src-url: "[https://source-quay.example.com](https://source-quay.example.com)"